niboXR/UncommonSenseProject/code/md/Solutions/example-solution.md

 issue: example issue
 author: Nick B
 author-bio: "[Nick B](bio.md)"
-summary: "**This is an example solution**.
-This space would typically be use to summarize the solution"
+summary: "This example solution addresses the example issue by doing this.
+This is the summary of supporting evidence.
+This is the summary of the action Congress shold take."
 publish: true
 ---
-**This is an example solution**.
-This space would typically be use to summarize the solution.

 # The Solution.
 This section will provide information about what the policy does, where the policy originated, its rationale and any examples of the policy in action